Biden’s communion denial highlights faith-politics conflict

 “In my view, denying communion to people for their public stances is bad theology, bad pastoral practice and bad politics,” added Carr, who spent two decades as an adviser to the U.S. Conference of Catholic Bishops.

-In addition to Kerry, Kaine faced a potential denial of communion in 2016 when the Catholic Virginian served as the Democrats’ vice presidential nominee.
+In addition to Kerry, Kaine faced a potential denial of communion in 2016 when he served as the Democrats’ vice presidential nominee.
 Biden is the first Democratic presidential hopeful in 2020 to face pressure from his faith about his politics, but some of his rivals have staked out clear positions on issues that divide voters in their faiths.
-Vermont Sen. Bernie Sanders has called for conditioning U.S. aid to Israel, for example, while South Bend, Ind., mayor Pete Buttigieg and Massachusetts Sen. Elizabeth Warren have come out against threatening the tax status of churches that oppose same-sex marriage.
+Vermont Sen. Bernie Sanders, who’s Jewish, has called for conditioning U.S. aid to Israel, for example, while South Bend, Indiana, Mayor Pete Buttigieg, an Episcopalian, and Massachusetts Sen. Elizabeth Warren, a United Methodist, have come out against threatening the tax status of churches that oppose same-sex marriage.

 Morey didn’t immediately return phone and email messages Tuesday from The Associated Press.
-Biden campaigned later Sunday at Hartsville’s Jerusalem Baptist Church, whose Pastor Bernard Brown has endorsed his campaign.
-That church only offers communion on certain Sundays, and this week was not one of them, according to state Sen. Gerald Malloy, a Jerusalem member who organized Biden’s visit there.
+Biden campaigned later Sunday at Hartsville’s Jerusalem Baptist Church.

 Schor reported from New York.
 Associated Press writer Bill Barrow contributed from Atlanta.